jk-89/minimum-polynomial-degree/README.md

-# Minimum Polynomial Degree
+# Minimum Polynomial Degree In Asembler x86

-An Assembly program developed for the Operating System course at the University of Warsaw.
 The solution is based on repeatedly subtracting values, which require implementing a manual subtraction algorithm for large integers.

 ## Detailed description